keelz/ts-react-redux-architecture/README.md

     * actions
     * dispatchers
     * state models
-  * provides a namespace for organizing data models for API implementations
-    * We can model API data in JavaScript? :-1:
-    * We can model API data in TypeScript? :+1:

 ### Refactoring The Application Structure
 To produce our app's directory structure we simply create the new architectural sub-directories, move/rename files, and